 French Guiana (Guyane) is located on the northeastern Atlantic coast of South America and is bordered by Suriname to the west and Brazil to the east and south.
 Its coastline with the Atlantic Ocean in the north extends approximately 378 km (235 mi).

-Almost the entire country is covered by dense, largely unexplored, rainforest.
+Highly biodiverse, almost the entire country is covered by dense, largely unexplored, rainforest.
 Its many large rivers and streams, although their courses are broken by rapids, constitute the only natural means of penetration into the interior.

 French Guiana is an overseas territorial collectivity of France and its capital is Cayenne.
 It is part of the region known as "The Guianas" which also includes Guyana and Suriname.
 With a land area of 83,534 sq km (32,253 sq mi), it is the smallest country or territory in mainland South America.

 Its population, most of whom live along the coast, is ethnically diverse.
 Guianese Creoles (people of primarily African heritage mixed with some French ancestry) are the largest ethnic group.

 According to research estimates, indigenous peoples make up approximately 4% of Guiana’s population or more than 10,000 individuals.

 Six indigenous communities survived colonization: the Kali'na Tileuyu, Lokono, and Pahikweneh who live on the coast near the urban centers as well as the Wayãpi, Teko, and Wayana people who live in isolated territories in the headwaters of the Oyapock and Maroni rivers.

 French Guiana has a high level of biodiversity of both flora and fauna.
 This is due to the presence of old-growth forests, which are biodiversity hotspots.
 The rainforests of French Guiana provide shelter for many species.